robobunny/brewdog_challenge/README.md

 ### Follow-up

 I was pleased that I was able to code this (admittedly simple) app without opening a browser at all.
 Only at the very end did I check out what it looked like.
 By that time I was already sure it would work as intended, because of my tests.
 I then added some bare bones styles so it didn't look like total garbage.

+### Next steps

+Here's what my to-do list would look like if I were developing this app further:

+- add display filters to find relevant beers
+- add search
+- add pagination
+- improve visuals: colors, animations, etc

 ## Scratch Pad / Brainstorm / Showing my work